YusefNsar/Articles-NLP-analysis/README.md

 - webpack.prod.js
 - README.md

-### What does it do?
+### Project Description

-Enter any article you like to analyze in the form and submit, then you see the data provided by the *meaningcloud api* shows below in an entertaining and amuzing way
+Articles sentiments analyzer, just enter any article you like to analyze in the form and submit, then you see the data provided by the *meaningcloud api* shows below in an entertaining and amuzing way.

+### Technology Used
+- Nodejs
+- SCSS
+- Webpack
+- Jest
+- Babel
+- Express

+### Commands used to run project
+- npm run start: start node server
+- npm run build-dev: start webpack dev server
+- npm run build-prod: make the build files
+- npm run test: run jest tests

 ##### BY Yusef Ahmed